scriptabuild/eventstore/docs/modelDefinition.md

 	// The snapshotName is optional.
 If none provided, snapshots are disabled for this model.
 	snapshotName: "name-of-the-model",

-	createLogAggregator(snapshot){
+	initializeLogAggregatorData(){
+		return {};
+	},

+	createLogAggregator(logAggregatorData){
 		// This method is used to instantiate the LogAggregator.
 This will usually be a constructor.
-		// If snapsshots are enabled for this model, the method should accept the snapshot data object.
-		// The snapshot data are deserialized from a json file.
+		// The logAggregator must will manipulate the incomming logAggregatorData object.

-		let aLogAggregatorInstance = new SomeLogAggregator(snapshot);
+		let aLogAggregatorInstance = new SomeLogAggregator(logAggregatorData);
 		return aLogAggregatorInstance;
 	},

-	createDomainModel(dispatch, logAggregator){
+	createDomainModel(dispatch, logAggregatorData){
-		let aDomainModel = new DomainModel(dispatch, logAggregator);
+		let aDomainModel = new DomainModel(dispatch, logAggregatorData);
 		return aDomainModel;
 	},
 }